 This is a species originating in southeast Tasmania.
-It is reported as being an older form of its sister species, E. Risdonii The juvenile foliage is a blue green colour and is often used in the florist industry.
-It's trunk in smooth white to grey, foliage is pendulous and bluish-grey with bark that is sometimes yellow.
+It is reported as being an older form of its sister species, E. Risdonii.
+The juvenile foliage is blue-green in colour and is often used in the florist industry.
+Its trunk is smooth white to grey, foliage is pendulous and bluish-grey with bark that is sometimes yellow.
 Buds, seed capsules and twigs are usually coated with a thick, glaucous wax.

 |Common Name||Silver Peppermint Tree|